Unbundling the unbundlers - The end of winner-takes-all

 1. Decentralization of market infrastructure + Standardization of market governance

-Effectively, by unbundling market infrastructure from market governance, Web3 provides the best of both worlds.
+Effectively, by unbundling market infrastructure from market governance, protocols provide the best of both worlds.

 The protocol layer still provides reliability of market governance, without requiring a central intermediary or arbiter.
 However, market infrastructure components are decentralized and may be owned across various players in the ecosystem.
 This decentralisation allows a greater degree of customisation in market infrastructure while also allowing shared ownership of market infrastructure by the ecosystem.